 WHY DOES A KILIMANJARO CLIMB COST THAT MUCH?

-The short answer to this question is ‘because we are a registered tour business who cares about your safety, uses qualified crew members, treats them with respect and pays them a decent salary‘.
+The short answer to this question is ‘because we are a registered tour business who cares about your safety, pays its taxes, uses qualified crew members, treats them with respect and pays them a decent salary‘.
 But let’s break it down and give you a little bit more details!

 PRICE FACTORS THAT TOUR OPERATORS HAVE NO IMPACT ON

 There is a minimum cost for any tour, determined by factors that we have little or no impact on.
-We will use the example of a 5-day climb over Marangu route, which is the absolute cheapest option for climbing Mount Kilimanjaro.
-It’s an option that we do not recommend, due to the limited possibility to acclimatize, and the duration for this route that we do recommend is 6 days.
+We will use the example of a 7-day climb over Machame route for 4 people, which is a popular option for climbing Mount Kilimanjaro.

-- National park and rescue fees for this 5-day Kilimanjaro hike cost 413 USD per person, and hut fees equal 283 USD per person, adding up to a total of almost 700 USD per person for access to the park and the sleeping facilities alone.
-The hut fees only include access to the sleeping huts and toilet facilities, they do not include food, kitchen gear or anything like that.
-There’s also a small entrance fee for each crew member.
+- National park and rescue fees for this 7-day Kilimanjaro hike cost 602 USD per person, and camping fees equal 354 USD per person, adding up to a total of 956 USD per person for access to the park and the sleeping facilities alone.

-- Transport from Moshi to the starting point of your climb and back.
-The shortest drive is about an hour one-way, and we need to transport tourists, all the staff members (keep reading for more information about how many exactly they are) and all the gear and luggage, so this usually happens in a minivan or bus.
-It’s difficult to say how much this costs per person, as it will depend on the size of your group, but we’re sure you understand that this has a price card.
+- Transport from Moshi to the gate and back.
+We need to transport you, all the staff members (keep reading for more information about how many exactly they are) and all the gear and luggage, so this usually happens in a minivan or bus.
+Around 25 USD per client.

 HOW RESPONSIBLE TOUR OPERATORS CAN MAKE A DIFFERENCE